-Meanwhile, with the integration of ESG risk assessments to the Company's overall business risk landscape, the Audit committees also holds responsibility in ensuring that sustainability and climate related risks are effectively identified and mitigated.
+Meanwhile, with the integration of ESG risk assessments to the Company's overall business risk landscape, the Audit committees also holds responsibility in ensuring that sustainability and climate related risks are effectively identified and

 Skills and Competencies: The Board ensures that its composition includes members with expertise in sustainability and climate-related areas, essential for guiding the company's strategy on these fronts.
 Required training sessions are conducted to keep the Board updated on the latest sustainability and climate action related trends and practices.
-Information and Frequency: The Board receives quarterly updates on sustainability and climate related risks and opportunities through quarterly reports and during the annual strategic review meetings, ensuring timely and informed decision-making.